 Novice’s Friend/First Mate in Billy Budd

+in Bilbao.
 In 2012 Andrew performed Morales at the Vlaamse Opera and sang concerts and operas in Mexico City, including the title role on Les Malheurs d'Orphee, Billy in Mahagonny Songspiel, and Bach's solo Cantata Ich habe genug.

 In 2011 Andrew enjoyed a busy season, which included the

 with Les Folies Lyriques in Montpellier, Sharpless in Madama Butterfly with Grange Park Opera, Dr Malatesta with Opera

 Bohème in Dessau, Germany.